kaviya-shan/FUTURE_DS_01/README.md

 ✅ 7.
 Dashboard Optimization
 Optimized performance by aggregating data and minimizing complex visuals.
 ✅ 8.
 Documentation & Export
-Documented the project and exported the final .pbix file for sharing and GitHub upload
+Documented the project and exported the final .pbix file for sharing and GitHub upload.

-🎯 Objectives
+🎯 Objectives.
 *To analyze total sales performance across product categories and brands.
 *To examine the average pricing trends across different product segments.
 *To evaluate user interaction types (View, Cart, Purchase) and their sales contributions.